IAMColumbia/kfm_VehicleGame/ProcessJournal.md

 - some way to show the player what's clickable

 ## 04/01/2026
 After building my initial environment & adding creatures, I had my friends Aaron & Aiden playtest what I have so far.
 They both agreed that I should add a refraction effect to the underwater environment.
-Aaron
+Aiden says I should add text that tells the player to "click J to open your journal" on the scan pop-up.

+Aaron suggested slowing down music (by around half) to avoid repetition & bring the pitch lower.
+They also said the "Unknown" creature should blink out once you click it.
+After some brainstorming together, I decided I want to have the Unknown creature follow behind the player & blink away whenever the player turns around & the spotlight hits it. (using raycast)

 ## 04/10/2026
 I want to expand on the game eventually to make it a point-and-click adventure game, something like "you're on a mission to find out what happened to the last exploration crew".